Getting started

 Note: Keep your API keys secure.
 They grant access to your subscriptions and should not be shared publicly or in unsecured environments.

-3. Authenticate Your API Calls
+3. Authenticate your API Calls

 Our APIs require authentication to ensure secure access: